hauke96/simple-task-manager/server/README.md

 There are configuration files in the folder `./server/config/`.
 For local development, you don't need to change anything there.

-I you still want to change things, just take a look at the properties, they are quite simple and straight forward.
+If you still want to change things, just take a look at the properties, they are quite simple and straight forward.

+You still need to specify your OAuth2 values (client-ID and secret) and it's recommended to do that via environment variables, e.g. in your IDE setup.
-Or peek into the [deployment README](../doc/operation/stm.md) for further details.
+Peek into the [deployment README](../doc/operation/stm.md) for further details.

 # HTTPS